kevinpt/vhdl-extras/doc/rst/packages.rst

 `strings_maps.vhdl <http://code.google.com/p/vhdl-extras/source/browse/rtl/extras/strings_maps.vhdl>`_

-Functions for mapping
+This package provides types and functions for manipulating character sets.
-character sets.
+It is a clone of the Ada'95 package Ada.Strings.Maps.

 .. _strings_maps_constants: